bigchaindb/bigchaindb/PYTHON_STYLE_GUIDE.md

 x = 'name: {}; score: {}'.format(name, n)
 ```

 we use the `format()` version.
-It's newer and doesn't require you to remember a bunch of arcane markup.
+The [official Python documentation says](https://docs.python.org/2/library/stdtypes.html#str.format), "This method of string formatting is the new standard in Python 3, and should be preferred to the % formatting described in String Formatting Operations in new code."

 ## Writing (Python) Tests